Introduction to Apache PIG Interview Questions and Answers

 Answer:

 Both operators can work with one or more relations.
 Group and Cogroup operators are identical.
 The Group operator collects all records with the same key.
-Cogroup is a combination of group and join; it is a generalization of a group instead of collecting records of one input depends on a key; it collects records of n inputs based on a key.
+Cogroup is a combination of group and join; it is a generalization of a group.
+Instead of collecting records of one input depending on a key, it contains descriptions of n inputs based on a key.
 At a time, we can Cogroup up to 127 relations.

 Recommended Articles

-This has been a guide to the List Of Apache PIG Interview questions and answers so that the candidate can crackdown these Apache PIG Interview questions easily.
+This has been a guide to the List of Apache PIG Interview questions and answers so that the candidate can easily crack down on these Apache PIG Interview questions.
 This article consists of all useful Apache PIG Interview questions and answers to help you in an interview.
 You may also look at the following articles to learn more –